5had3z/sc2-experiments/README.md

 ### Preprocessing

 Minimap forecasting requires finding valid subsequences of data with a regular time interval.
 This can be done live, by randomly sampling and validating, however there's no guarantee that you're going to spend a long time finding a good subsequence.
 Another preprocessing script command `./forecasting/data.py write-valid-stride-files` finds all the valid subsequences of a replay and records them.
 Then we can randomly sample from this set for dataloading during training, rather than sampling and testing.
 You can then enable `precalculated_clips: true` in your `dali-replay-clip` dataset configuration.
-Its also prefered to set `yields_batch: true` for faster dataloading, technically the batch is now not IID, but with and without yielding a batch has no accuracy impact.
+Its also preferred to set `yields_batch: true` for faster dataloading, technically the batch is now not IID, but with and without yielding a batch has no accuracy impact.

 ### Git hooks

 The CI will run several checks on the new code pushed to the repository.
 These checks can also be run locally without waiting for the CI by following the steps below:

 1. [install pre-commit](https://pre-commit.com/#install),